 “Although expected to offset the external slowdown, domestic demand is also under pressure but is expected to improve, with early signs of recovery in some consumer stocks,” HSBC Global Research said.
 Despite the short-term cyclical challenges, HSBC Global Research believes that structural trends remain promising for Vietnam.

 With impressive growth over the past 20 years, the general increase in wealth has fueled a stronger consumer trend, stimulating a shift to non-essential goods and services.
-A clear sign of increased consumer purchasing power is the differential purchase trend between SUVs and sedans, with SUVs generally costing more than sedans - a phenomenon that is not new.
-In fact, average income has been growing faster than spending in recent years, helping to fuel increased consumption.
+A clear sign of increased consumer purchasing power is the differential purchase trend between SUVs and sedans, with SUVs generally more expensive than sedans - a phenomenon that is not new.
+In fact, average incomes have been rising faster than spending in recent years, helping to fuel increased consumption.

 Beware of risks from household debt

-The rise of the emerging middle class has attracted the attention of international businesses looking to capitalize on the rising spending needs of Vietnamese people.
-The surge in FDI from Japan into the retail and financial services sector is a notable example.
+The rise of the emerging middle class has attracted the attention of international businesses looking to capitalize on the increased spending needs of Vietnamese people.
+A notable example is the sharp increase in FDI from Japan into the retail and financial services sector.
 Although people’s assets are increasing, nearly 80% of the population remains unbanked or underbanked.
 The latest Financial Inclusion data from the World Bank also demonstrates this, showing that Vietnam has significant potential to develop formal lending channels, which are still in their early stages of development.

 While the potential looks bright, there are risks to be aware of.
-The main issue to watch out for is rising household debt.
-While there is no data to measure this in Vietnam, the HSBC team estimated through analysis of the financial statements of four major banks, which may include loans to small businesses.
+The main issue to be concerned about is rising household debt.
+While there is no data to measure this in Vietnam, the HSBC team has estimated through analysis of the financial statements of four major banks, which may include loans to small businesses.
 Between 2013 and 2022, household debt increased sharply, from 28% of GDP to 50% of GDP.
 An unsustainable increase in consumer leverage could pose significant risks to Vietnam’s banking sector, as well as impact future consumer spending as more income is cut to repay debt.

-Fortunately, the government has rolled out a range of support measures for both businesses and households in 2023, including tax breaks, interest rate cuts and debt repayment deferrals.
-While financial strains are likely to persist and will need to be monitored in the short term, there are some signs that the worst may be over.
+Fortunately, the government has rolled out a range of support measures for both businesses and households in 2023, such as tax breaks, interest rate cuts and debt repayment deferrals.
+While financial strains are likely to persist and will need to be monitored in the short term, there are some signs that the worst may have passed.

-"The cautious but improving sentiment towards the property sector will boost overall consumer sentiment, while the improving outlook for the labour market will support wage growth, thereby improving household debt servicing capacity," HSBC Global Research stressed.
+“The cautious but improving sentiment towards the property sector will boost overall consumer sentiment, while the improving outlook for the labour market will support wage growth, thereby improving household debt repayment capacity,” HSBC Global Research noted.

 (according to Investment Newspaper)